 Cheddar, Ham and Homemade Mango Chutney Grilled Cheese Sandwiches

-Our perfect grilled cheese sandwich combines gooey, melted cheddar, sweet homemade mango chutney and salty ham between two slices of country bread, grilled until crisp and golden brown.
+Our ideal grilled cheese sandwich combines gooey, melted cheddar, sweet homemade mango chutney and salty ham between two slices of country bread, grilled until crisp and golden brown.
 It's heavenly.

 Prep Time10 minutes